tallhamer/MapApp/README.md

 </p>
 </span>

+> [!TIP]
-The size of the resulting synthetic CT will be dependent on the settings used to convert the surface to image data.
+> The size of the resulting synthetic CT will be dependent on the settings used to convert the surface to image data.

 **Surface to DICOM Export Settings**